Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 ```

-NOTE:
+Notes:

 - you DO NOT want to leave this message un-guarded
 - solutions to `ensure_owner` can range from a very simple ones address checks
-- to a multiple-role database of access controled accounts stored and maintained in a separate cotnract
+- to a multiple-role database of access controlled accounts stored and maintained in a separate contract

 ---